Abdullatif-Eida/small_todo_app/README.md

-# Project Name

-Provide a short description of what your app does and its key features.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.